unixsurfer/haproxystats/README.rst

-haproxystats-pull sends `info`_ and `stat`_ commands to all haproxy processes for collecting statistics for the daemon and for all frontends/backends/servers.
-Data returned from each process and for each command are stored in individual files which are saved under one directory.
-The time, seconds since the epoch, of the retrieval is used to name that directory. haproxystats-process watches for changes on the parent directory and when a directory is created it adds its full path to the queue.
+haproxystats-pull sends `info`_ and `stat`_ commands to all haproxy processes in order to collect statistics for the daemon and for all frontends/backends/servers.
+Data returned from each process and for each command is stored in individual files which are saved under one directory.
+The time (seconds since the epoch) of retrieval is used to name that directory. haproxystats-process watches for changes on the parent directory and when a directory is created it adds its full path to the queue.
 Multiple workers pick up items from the queue (directories) and process statistics from those